arpitjain099/phoenix/python/projects/phiphi/docs/adding_gathers.md

 ### Add child routes

-To have the console UI and the admin UI to be able to create and update the gathers of the new type you will need to add routes to the API.
-In Phiphi these routes are called child routes because the child gather routes.
+To have the console UI and the admin UI able to create and update the gathers of the new type you will need to add routes to the API.
+In Phiphi these routes are called child routes because they are the child gather API routes.
 Adding the child routes will allow the UI to make the correct http requests to the API to create and update the gathers.
-These routes for the API can be added automagically if you follow the conventions of adding correct config to the `child_routes.py` file.
+These child routes can be added automagically if you follow the conventions of adding correct config to the `child_routes.py` file.

 Add schemas for the gather type to the variable `list_of_child_gather_routes` in `phiphi/api/projects/gathers/child_routes.py` to create the child routes.